-- a) improve the overall energy performance of the building and accord with the principles set out in Policies SS1 Principles of Sustainable Development and SS2 Sustainable Quality and Design; - b) ensure there is sufficient space within the existing curtilage to accommodate the extension without resulting in overdevelopment of the site or adversely impacting on residential amenity space and parking provision; and
+- a) improve the overall energy performance of the building and accord with the principles set out in Policies SS1 Principles of Sustainable Development and SS2 Sustainable Quality and Design; and - b) ensure there is sufficient space within the existing curtilage to accommodate the extension without resulting in overdevelopment of the site or adversely impacting on residential amenity space and parking provision.

-(2) Where appropriate, a condition will be imposed removing permitted development rights to further extend or alter the dwelling.
+(4) An extension to an existing dwelling will not be permitted to include any element of holiday letting accommodation and, where appropriate, a condition will be imposed removing permitted development rights to further extend or alter the dwelling.